PaddlePaddle/PaddleOCR/doc/doc_en/quickstart_en.md

 #### 2.1.2 Multi-language Model

 PaddleOCR currently supports 80 languages, which can be switched by modifying the `--lang` parameter.
-PP-OCRv3 currently only supports Chinese and English models, and other multilingual models will be updated one after another.

 ``` bash
 paddleocr --image_dir ./doc/imgs_en/254.jpg --lang=en